GCdePaula/lua_optimizer/doc/doc.md

 Here, the edge exiting the `while` node is not traversable, as its condition is always true.
 The only way to reach the `print` statement is through the break inside the loop.

-If we schedule edges, at the `print` statement the only executable in edge is the one coming from inside the `if` statement.
+If we schedule edges, at the `print` statement the only alive in edge is the one coming from inside the `if` statement.
 The meet between all its traversable in edges (in this case there's only one) will yield that `i` is a constant with value `10`, because that's the only possible value for `x` inside the `if`.

-However, if we associate the executable flag to the nodes, the meet operation between all previous executable nodes would include the `while` body.
-We would do the meet between Bottom (which is the lattice element associated with `x` at the loop's end) and Constant `10` (which is the lattice element associated with `x` at the end of the `if` node).
+However, if we associate the dead or alive flag to the nodes, the meet operation between all previous alive nodes would include the `while` body.
+We would do the meet between Bottom (which is the lattice element associated with `x` at the loop's end) and `10` (which is the lattice element associated with `x` at the end of the `if` node).
 So we would conclude that `i` is not constant.

 ## Constant Propagation and Unreachable Code Elimination